DataDog/stratus-red-team/docs/attack-techniques/AWS/aws.credential-access.secretsmanager-batch-retrieve-secrets.md

 - Principals who do not usually call GetBatchSecretValue
 - Attempts to call GetBatchSecretValue resulting in access denied errors
 - Principals calling GetBatchSecretValue in several regions in a short period of time
+- Principals calling GetBatchSecretValue using a negative filter

 ## Detonation logs <span class="smallcaps w3-badge w3-light-green w3-round w3-text-sand">new!</span>